Activities at Karachi Port Trust and Port Qasim

-Around, 10 ships namely, Sl Griffin, Msc Positano, Oocl Norfolk, Mt Quetta, Value, Cap Andreas, X-Press Kaveri, Kai Xuan 11 & Aframax Rio berth at Karachi Port Trust.
+Around, 03 ships namely, Msc Anna, Northern Practise & Two Million Ways berth at the Karachi Port Trust.

-Approximately, 10 ships namely, AplGwangyang, Oocl Dalian, Chang Shun Ii, Rigel, Devashree, Xin Hong Kong, M.t Mardan, Yangtze Brightness & Msc Positano sailed from the Karachi Port Trust.
+Approximately, 02 ships namely Value, Cap Andreas & Qi Shun sailed from the Karachi Port Trust.

 PORT QASIM

-A total of 09 ships were engaged at PQA berths during the last 24 hours, out of them a Bulk cargo carrier ‘Sunny Bay’ left the port on Wednesday morning while five more ships, Sea Steller, Atlantic Ibis, PVT Venus, Blue Bird and Maersk Valencia are expected to sail on today afternoon.
+A total of 10 ships were engaged at PQA berths during the last 24 hours, out of them four ships, Atlantic Ibis, X-Press Altair, MSC Positano and PVT Venus left the port on Thursday morning while three more ships, Bo-Mustafa-O, Gelico and Maersk Cairo were expected to sail on Thursday.

 Copyright Business Recorder, 2024